0xknwn/starknet-modular-account/docs/MODULE-ETH-VALIDATOR.md

   - use `is_valid_signature` to check the signature is valid

 > Note: the grantor class that is passed by the account is the Core Validator
 > class hash registered with the account.
-In the case of the Eth Validator
+In the case of the Eth and P256
-> it is the module class hash.
-The validator does not use that parameter.
+> Validator it is the module class hash.
+The validator does not use that
+> parameter for now.

 ## Core Validator Interface

-In addition to the `IValidator` interface, The Eth Validator Module implements the `ICoreValidator` interface.
-That is because the Eth Validator can be installed as a Core Validator Module, i.e. the default Validator for the account.
+In addition to the `IValidator` interface, The Eth and P256 Validator Modules implement the `ICoreValidator` interface.
+That is because they can be installed as a Core Validator Modules, i.e. the default Validator for the account.
 The interface looks like this:

 ```rust